the-cocktail/php-git-hooks/README.md

 ## Installation

-Install `wickedreports/phpcs-pre-commit-hook` with composer require command:
+Install `the-cocktail/php-git-hooks` with composer require command:

-    composer require "wickedreports/phpcs-pre-commit-hook"
+    composer require --dev "the-cocktail/php-git-hooks"

-Or alternatively, include a dependency for `wickedreports/phpcs-pre-commit-hook` in your composer.json file manually:
+Or alternatively, include a dependency for `the-cocktail/php-git-hooks` in your composer.json file manually:

     {
         "require-dev": {
-            "wickedreports/phpcs-pre-commit-hook": "*"
+            "the-cocktail/php-git-hooks": "*"
         }
     }